On the Stability and Gelfand Property of Symmetric Pairs: Open Orbits in Parabolic Quotients

-\begin {definition} A semi-simple element $g \in G$ is called $(\theta,F)$-split if $g$ is contained in a maximal $(\theta,F)$-split torus. \end{definition}
+\begin{definition} A semi-simple element $g \in G$ is called $(\theta,F)$-split if $g$ is contained in a maximal $(\theta,F)$-split torus. \end{definition}

-There is a detailed description of the $H$ orbits in $G/P$ for a minimal parabolic subgroup $P$, which is given in \cite{hel}.
+Let $(G,H,\theta)$ be a symmetric pair.
+In \cite{HW93} there is a detailed description of the $H$ orbits in parabolic quotients $G/P$ of $G$ by a minimal parabolic subgroup $P\subseteq G$, given in .
 Since we are interested only in the open orbits, we recall only the part of the theory which is related to them.

-\begin{definition} Let $P$ be a parabolic subgroup of $G$.
-Then $P$ is called $\theta$-\textbf{split} parabolic subgroup if $P$ and $\theta(P)$ are opposite parabolic subgroups. \end{definition}
+\begin{definition} Let $(G,H,\theta)$ be a symmetric pair over $F$.
+Let $P$ be a parabolic subgroup of $G$.
+Then $P$ is called a $\theta$-\textbf{split} parabolic subgroup of $G$ if $P$ and $\theta(P)$ are opposite parabolic subgroups of $G$. \end{definition}

 \begin {lemma} Let $P$ be a $\theta$-split parabolic subgroup of $G$.
 Then $HP$ is open in $G$. \end {lemma}